AnLaxina/AnLaxina/README.md

 * 🌍  I'm based in Vancouver, BC
 * 🖥️  See my portfolio at [anlaxina.com](http://anlaxina.com)
-* 🚀  I'm currently working on a YouTube video downloader written in Python!
+* 🚀  I'm currently working on a video game using the Unreal Engine!
-* 🧠  I'm learning JavaScript at the moment!
+* 🧠  I'm learning C++ at the moment!
 * 🤝  I'm open to collaborating on any interesting projects that involve Java, C#, or Python.
 Or any game development framework!
 * ⚡  I'm trying to get into music composition.
 But it's so difficult!